SBLC TRANSACTION - 100% FUNDING OPTION

 How to Proceed

 There are specific "non-solicitation" rules in banking and as a result our banker cannot initiate contact with the receiving banker - this must be done by the banker whose bank will receive the instrument.
 So we will require the borrowing group's banker to send the borrower/client an email that they will forward to us to provide our bankers.
+This is to be sent by the banker to the client because they are already dealing with the client in banking, so this is simply confirming their ability to work with the SBLC to their existing client.
 This email will have to include three things"

 1. RWA Paragraph.
 This paragraph will state that the receiving bank is "Ready Willing and Able" to receive a SBLC from HSBC or Barclays for that has the face value of the transaction to be considered.
-This paragraph will generally be "based on the following conditions" (ie. receiving sufficient CIS information from us to pass their due diligence protocols).
+This paragraph will generally be "based on the following conditions" (ie. receiving sufficient CIS information from us to pass their due diligence protocols), and show the size of the instrument they want to receive and the expected LTV.

 2) Banker's Business Card.
 This will identify the banker, the bank, and include their contact details such as email and phone numbers.